ciotlosm/docs-lovelace/Readme.md

 - [plant-status](card-plant-status.md)
 - [weather-forecast](card-weather-forecast.md)

+You can also have custom cards now.
+The way to add custom cards is [really easy](https://developers.home-assistant.io/docs/en/lovelace_custom_card.html)!

 ## Views
 These are exactly as before, tab views with icons or text that help you manage large dashboards with many entities.